Our destination-specific customs advice explains the documents you'll need to complete and the requirements you must meet when shipping belongings.

 Baggage shipping to Hong Kong doesn't have to break the bank!
 Send your personal possessions with us for a quality service at an affordable cost.

 However, the final rates will depend on the number of boxes you want to send, you're preferred shipping method and the collection and delivery addresses.
-Use our free online quote engine to generate an accurate cost tailored to your needs.
+Use our free online quote engine to generate an accurate shipping cost tailored to your needs.

 Most personal effects (used items the sender has owned for at least six months) don't need to pay customs duties when imported into Hong Kong.
 But we recommend researching the latest HK customs rules and regulations to ensure your belongings meet the necessary tax-free criteria.